johanvandegriff/zfs-server-cluster-setup/README.md

 ## DeSCRIPTions

 ### ubuntu-zfs-setup.sh
 Install Ubuntu with a ZFS filesystem.
 Should be run from a live USB (unlike the CentOS script) of the **desktop version** of Ubuntu.
+Tested and working with Ubuntu 16.04 and Ubuntu 18.04.
+Based on [this wiki article](https://github.com/zfsonlinux/pkg-zfs/wiki/HOWTO-install-Ubuntu-18.04-to-a-Whole-Disk-Native-ZFS-Root-Filesystem-using-Ubiquity-GUI-installer).

 ### ubuntu-admin-tools.sh
 Install XRDP remote desktop, ssh access, firewall, utility packages, and xfce desktop settings.